sahil-vsmr/qdrant-exploration/movie_search_system/README.md

 python movie_search_system/app.py
 ```

-Execution prints token stats, the number of vectors uploaded, and the search hits per chunking strategy, giving a fast way to see how chunk granularity affects retrieval.
+Execution prints token stats, the number of vectors uploaded, per-strategy rankings, and examples of filtered/grouped searches so you can observe how chunking style influences downstream retrieval and filtering behavior.